 How Your Framing Affects Other Building Materials

-So far, we've added up the cost of the lumber so we know that going from 2x4 to 2x6 walls costs an extra $1,700.21 in lumber.
-We also need to take insulation into account.
+So far, we've added up the cost of the lumber so we know that going from 2x4 to 2x6 framing costs an extra $1,700.21 in lumber.
+We also need to take take additional costs of insulation into account.

 If we use fiberglass batt insulation, we can get an R-13 batt (R-value refers to the insulation's resistance to heat flow, the higher number the better) into the 2x4 wall, and an R-19 batt into the 2x6 wall.
 In this house, there is 3,027 square feet of insulation.